Clinical Education Sites

 UmassMemorial Medical Center University and Memorial Campuses

-The Attending to resident ratio allows individualized teaching in a state of the art department built in 2014.
+The Attending to resident ratio allows individualized teaching in a state of the art, 30,000 sq. foot department built in 2015.

 Milford Regional Medical Center Faculty

 The Memorial Campus is a major teaching affiliate of the University of Massachusetts Medical School.
 The Memorial Campus is located at the intersection of Interstate 290 and Route 9; approximately a 1.5 mile drive from the University of Massachusetts Campus.